zwave-js/zwave-js-ui/docker/README.md

 - `armv7` (Ex.
 Raspberry PI)
 - `arm64` (Ex.
 OrangePI NanoPI)

+Supported tags are:
+- `latest` for the newest official release.
+- `master` most recent fixes and merged PRs.

+Note: `dev` have been deprecated.

 ## Install

 Here there are 3 different way to start the container and provide data persistence.
 In all of this solutions **remember to**:

 1. Replace `/dev/ttyACM0` with your serial device
 2. Add `-e TZ=Europe/Stockholm` to the `docker run` command to set the correct timezone in container
-3. If you are using zwave-js WS server, replace `3000:3000` with the port choosen in settings
+3. If you are using zwave-js WS server, replace `3000:3000` with the port chosen in settings

 ### Run using volumes